DFHack/dfhack/Readme.rst

 * fix/growth-bug

   Fixes locally born units such that they will grow larger than their birth size.
+Note that this bug was fixed in DF version 0.40.02.

+* fix/item-occupancy

+  Diagnoses and fixes issues with nonexistant 'items occupying site', usually caused by autodump bugs or other hacking mishaps.

 * fix/population-cap